 So naturally, passive solar design is not going to work for every living situation.
 Even in climates where sunlight is readily available in the winter, passive solar design is often not quite enough to keep interior living spaces warm enough for comfort.

-In conclusion, passive solar design is one of the easiest sustainable building principles to implement and use in green homes and buildings throughout the world.
+In conclusion, passive solar design is one of the easiest building principles to implement and use in sustainable homes and buildings throughout the world.
 As a tried and true science with rapid advancements in planning technology, more and more sustainably minded developments are merging with passive solar design as a totally necessary component.